 Significant relationships were among between certain variables.

-IPO to profit, employees, volume raised and market value -- strong relationship
+IPO to profit, employees, volume raised, and market value – strong relationship

-Market value to volume of capital raised and profit -- strong relationship; to financing rounds and employees -- medium-strong relationship
+Market value to volume of capital raised and profit – strong relationship; to financing rounds and employees – medium-strong relationship

-Volume raised to profit and exit -- medium-strong relationship
+Volume raised to profit and exit – medium-strong relationship

 In order to avoid multicollinearity, the variables ‘IPO’ and ‘market value’ are not included in the construction of the regression model.
 In addition, the variable ‘profit’ is not included in the model because it has only 41 observations.
-VIF tests were performed on all regression models and no multicollinearity effect was found between the variables.
+VIF tests were performed on all regression models and no multicollinearity effect was found among the variables.

 Model of models

-We used a regression model consisting of 3 models to predict 3 different success proxies as the dependent variable: lifespan, follow-up capital raising (Financing Stage) and activity expansion (Lifecycle Stage) – each was tested in a separate model (each crisis was divided to sub-model and so we end up with 6 sub-models in total).
-We controlled for the potential confounding effects of other proxies and tested the direction of causality by constructing the regression model with the proxies as an independent variable – for example model 1A is predicting lifespan with follow-up capital raising (Financing Stage) and activity expansion (Lifecycle Stage) as independent variables for the first crisis period, between 2002 and 2004, while model 1B is doing the same for the second crisis period, between 2009 and 2010.
-Model 2 will predict follow-up capital raising (Financing Stage) and model 3 will predict activity expansion (Lifecycle Stage) y as the dependent variable.
-The lifespan variable, which indicates a company’ survival rate in years, is heteroscedastic and therefore was transformed into normality using Box-Cox transformation.
-Our regression model also includes 2 dummy variables – geographical location and technological field.
-In most cases the dummy variables were not found significant and therefore, besides model 1B and 2B, were not included in the regression equation.
+We used a regression model consisting of three models to predict three different success proxies as the dependent variable: lifespan, follow-up capital raising (Financing Stage), and activity expansion (Lifecycle Stage).
+Each was tested in a separate model (each crisis was divided into sub-models, with a total of six sub-models).
+We controlled for the potential confounding effects of other proxies and tested the direction of causality by constructing the regression model with the proxies as the independent variable.
+Model 1A, for example, predicts lifespan with follow-up capital raising (Financing Stage) and activity expansion (Lifecycle Stage) as independent variables for the first crisis period, between 2002 and 2004, while Model 1B does the same for the second crisis period, between 2009 and 2010.
+Model 2 predicts follow-up capital raising (Financing Stage), while Model 3 predicts activity expansion (Lifecycle Stage) as the dependent variable.
+The lifespan variable, which indicates a company’s survival rate in years, is heteroscedastic and therefore was transformed into normality using the Box-Cox transformation.
+Our regression model also includes two dummy variables – geographical location and technological field.
+In most cases the dummy variables were not found to be significant and therefore were not included in the regression equation other than in Models 1B and 2B.
 Table 5 describes the regression model and all variables examined.
-Note that regression equations coefficients are little bit different since we excluded variables not found significant.
+Note that the regression equation coefficients differ slightly as variables not found to be significant were excluded.